International and EU, EEA and Swiss Nationals

 Student Route

+The Points-Based System Student route visa replaced the previous Tier 4 visa.
 It will affect Student and Student dependant applications made on or after then, regardless of the date on which a CAS was assigned.
-Applicants who have a valid CAS issued before 5 October at 9:00 under the Tier 4 route will be able to use it for an application under the Student route.

 Visiting students

 Study of up to six months, such as on our short courses, will be allowed under the standard visit route.
-This will replace the short-term study route.
+This has replaced the short-term study route.

 GRADUATE IMMIGRATION ROUTE

-The Home Office has announced its intention to introduce a new Graduate route to be launched in the summer of 2021, which will enable international students to remain in the UK for two years (or three years for PhD graduates) after they have completed their studies.
+The Home Office introduced a new Graduate route in 2021, enabling international students to remain in the UK for two years (or three years for PhD graduates) after they have completed their studies.

 UKCISA